-Praised for his “sweet, luxurious” sound (Fanfare) and the "thoughtfulness and seriousness" (Nashville Scene) of his interpretations, violinist Stephen Miahky is the Joseph Joachim Professor of Violin and First Violin of the Blair String Quartet at Vanderbilt University.
+Praised for his “sweet, luxurious” sound (Fanfare) and the "thoughtfulness and seriousness" (Nashville Scene) of his interpretations, violinist Stephen Miahky holds the Joseph Joachim Chair at the Blair School.
+He is an associate professor of violin and First Violin of the Blair String Quartet at Vanderbilt University.

 Miahky has garnered acclaim for his performances as a recitalist and a chamber musician throughout North America, Europe and Asia in concert halls and music festivals.
 His most recent engagements include performances at New York City's Symphony Space, Merkin Hall and Bargemusic, Atlanta's ProMozart Society, the Princeton Chamber Music Society, the Southwest Virginia Festival of the Arts, Vancouver's Sonic Boom Festival, the American Academies in Rome and Berlin, the Netherlands' De Lakenhal, NPR's Performance Today, and a performance for the Dalai Lama.